savar95x/imgedit/README.md

 - [ ] implement a function to parse rgb(a)
 - [ ] add rotate, steganography, gamma, hue
 - [ ] error handling (less arguements, invalid file input, out of range arguments)
+- [ ] add the ability to make parse multiple options at once
 - [ ] someday make a react frontend?
 - [ ] rewrite using libpng eventually?
 - [ ] hdr? also how does google image update the image real time (ans: applied on low res previews, gpu accelerated, start processing with what is visible on screen, output directly to screen (ram) instead of writing to disk)